marios-code-path/reactive-authentication/form-login/README.md

                     .permitAll()
 ```

 For this example, we want every endpoint thats not publicly available to require a logged-in user.
-Wire in a PathMatcher for all routes, and apply the authenticated() operator to whatever matches.
+Wire in a [PathMatcher](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/util/PathMatcher.html) for all other URL's, and apply the `authenticated()` operator to whatever matches.

 ### CSRF Configuration